Practical-Haemostasis.com

 A number of modifications of the PT have been made to make it more specific for the Vitamin K dependent clotting factors - covered below.

-The Prothrombin Time (PT) in contrast to the APTT, measures the activity of the so-called extrinsic and common pathways of coagulation.
-The division of the clotting cascade into the intrinsic, extrinsic and common pathways is artificial and has little in vivo validity but nevertheless remains a useful concept for interpreting the results of laboratory investigations.
+The Prothrombin Time (PT) in contrast to the APTT, measures the activity of the so-called Extrinsic and Common pathways of coagulation.
+The division of the clotting cascade into the Intrinsic, Extrinsic and Common pathways is artificial and has little in vivo validity but nevertheless remains a useful concept for interpreting the results of laboratory investigations.

 The term 'Thromboplastin' was originally used to describe a substance in plasma that converted Prothrombin to Thrombin.
 Historically thromboplastins were extracted from brain and other organs and these contained significant amounts of Tissue Factor [TF] and Phospholipid [Pl].
-TF is species specific and most laboratories now use a recombinant human TF with an International Sensitivity Index [IS]I close to 1 and which is relipidated to provide a source of Phospholipid.
+TF is species specific and most laboratories now use a recombinant human TF with an International Sensitivity Index [ISI] close to 1 and which is relipidated to provide a source of Phospholipid.
 Animal thromboplastins are usually derived from rabbit brain.

-TF was originally designated Factor III [FIII] when the nomenclature of the clotting proteins was undertaken.
+Tissue Factor [TF] was originally designated Factor III [FIII] when the nomenclature of the clotting proteins was undertaken.

 Principles